Health Disparities Initiative

 Martin Y. Iguchi, PhD

-Martin Y. Iguchi, PhD, brings many years of experience in public health to his role as dean of Georgetown University School of Nursing & Health Studies.
-Immediately before Georgetown, Dr. Iguchi served as chair of the Department of Community Health Sciences within the School of Public Health at the University of California at Los Angeles.
+Iguchi brings many years of experience in public health to his role as dean of Georgetown University School of Nursing and Health Studies.
+Immediately before Georgetown, Iguchi served as chair of the Department of Community Health Sciences within the School of Public Health at the University of California at Los Angeles.
 He is also an adjunct behavioral scientist at the RAND Corporation, where he formerly served as the director of the Drug Policy Research Center.
-Iguchi has conducted extensive research on the intersections of drug addiction, drug policy, the criminal justice system, health disparities, and HIV transmission.
+Iguchi has conducted extensive research on the intersections of drug addiction, drug policy, the criminal justice system, health disparities and HIV transmission.
 He is widely published and has held editorial roles with a number of scholarly journals, including senior editor for Addiction and member of the editorial boards for Drug and Alcohol Dependence and the Journal of Drug Policy Analysis.
 The recipient of a master's degree and PhD in experimental psychology from Boston University, Iguchi is a fellow of the APA and a former elected member of its Board of Professional Affairs.

 Vickie M. Mays, PhD, MSPH